momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ![Lumper Teleports](/images/map_porting/lumper_teleports.png)

+### Fix Landmark Teleport Angles

+{{< hint warning >}} TODO: Are we really keeping this?
+Doesn't new behaviour make pretty redundant?
+If so could show Entity Tools usage {{< /hint >}}

+- Our trigger_teleport logic uses CS:GO's landmark teleport logic, which is different from older games.
+It is backwards compatible with older games, but achieving compatibility may require simple adjustments to entity props.
+- Landmark teleports originally made for older games may need to be changed to make the angles of the teleport destination and landmark entity match, and disable `UseLandmarkAngles` as well.

 ### func_button

 Many maps in TF2 use the `OnDamaged` output on buttons.
 In Momentum Mod, `OnDamaged` fires once per instance of damage.
 This means a button using this output will fire up to 9 times when shot by a shotgun.
 If this causes unintended effects (such as incrementing a `math_counter` too many times), then the following changes will make the button fire the output only once upon being shot:

 - Enable the `Damage Activates` flag if not already enabled (by adding 512 to `spawnflags`)
 - Change `OnDamaged` outputs to `OnPressed`

 If buttons are taking forever to reset or moving when they shouldn't be, enable the `Don't Move` spawnflag as well (by adding 1 to `spawnflags`).

+### Moving Brushes

+Some maps have moving brushes which have cycles that are too fast to be hit consistently which effectively introduces RNG to competitive runs (e.g. surf_fruits stage 5 / strawberry).
+If there's community consensus on this (existing servers usually already have that), they should be frozen or deleted.

+### Collectibles

+Complicated collectible system triggers can be converted to [Momentum's collectible system entities](/guide/collectibles/).
+This is far less complicated and, facilitates future collectibles HUD work.

+If a map's collectibles amount to simply hitting several triggers in arbitrary order, it may work best to just zone with unordered checkpoints.
+This provides practically the gameplay, and is clearer in game UI!

 ### Stripper Configs